MotazBellah/udacity/README.md

 6. Click on “Settings”, and then “View Credentials.”.
 This information to hock my App to the DB

-7. use the Credentials to connect the application with the DB
+7. Use the Credentials to connect the application with the DB

 ## Create table on DB